Schur complement based preconditioners for twofold and block tridiagonal saddle point problems: Nested Schur complement based preconditioners for -tuple block tridiagonal problems

 For the polynomial $\bar{p}_k$ generated by (\ref{recurr_form}), its key coefficients (for the leading terms and the constant) are

-Such a conclusion can be proved by the method of mathematical induction.
-The proof is omitted here.
+Such a conclusion can be proved by the method of mathematical induction by using the recurrence formula (\ref{recurr_form}).
 From (\ref{coef}), in general, we have.

-We are trying to write out the expression of $\bar{p}_{k-1}$ in terms of the coefficients of $\bar{p}_k$.
-It is notable that the expression of $\bar{p}_{k-1}$ will have small differences for the case $n$ odd and the case $n$ even:
+For completing the Routh table of $\bar{p}_k$, let us write out the expression of $\bar{p}_{k-1}$ in terms of the coefficients of $\bar{p}_k$.
+From the recurrence formula (\ref{recurr_form}), we note that the expression of $\bar{p}_{k-1}$ will have small differences for the case $k$ odd and the case $k$ even:

-For ease of presentation, let us assume that $k$ is even ($k-1$ and $k+1$ are odd.
+For ease of presentation, let us assume that $k$ is even (then $k-1$ and $k+1$ are odd.
 The case $k$ is odd can be proved similarly by slightly changing the notations in the following arguments).
 We denote the matrix $R_{T_k}$ as the Routh table of polynomial $\bar{p}_{k}$.
 The first two rows of $R_{T_{k}}$ are

-then, the first two rows of $R_{T_{k-1}}$ are
+Then, the first two rows of $R_{T_{k-1}}$ are

 the first two rows of $R_{T_{k+1}}$ are

 and $R_{T_{k+1}}$ satisfy the following relationship.